-For a generation industrial automation has been a very closed industry.
+For a generation industrial automation has been a very tight industry.
 Open Source systems including hardware and software products have not been well accepted for heavy industry and critical infrastructure.
 Part of the reason for this is “the hardened principle” and the successful historical performance that this has appeared to deliver.
-Historical performance of industrial automation technology feeds into shaping the risk profile and the risk of loss of life or environmental damage and this is perhaps something simply too high a risk to take a chance with.
+Historical performance feeds into shaping the risk profile and the risk of loss of life or environmental damage is something simply too high to take a chance with.
 Industrial Automation vendors all promote their quality assurance program which certainly improves the quality and reliability of how their products operate in real time.
 The one disadvantage of open source systems is that they do not have the history of (decades of operational performance with very limited down time) that the industrial automation vendors have bragging rights too.
 The other major argument for open source advocates is the version release management process and interlinking with other software systems and services which may be affected by library updates and so forth.
 When “kit” software and “kit” hardware is used to provide the same functionality as industrial automation solutions, perhaps the initial solution can be done at a fraction of the dollar cost, but the price could be much, much higher in the long run.
 Having the same functionality (turning on a switch automatically) can be done on the cheap with less than 100% reliability or alternatively it could be one with a high certainty of repeatability using hardened components coupled with end to end system design.

 Which are the most common industrial automation companies?